 Global tech debt is harmful.
 Here’s an example from a typical MVC web application:

-The team isolates complex view layer concerns into a presentation layer, and a requirement comes in that the UI needs to display custom data.
+The development team isolates complex view layer concerns into a presentation layer, and a requirement comes in that the UI needs to display custom data.
 The existing middle layers don’t support this, so the presentation layer calls directly to the database.
-This is first a leaky abstraction, which may trigger the broken window theory and devolve other areas.
+To begin with, this is a leaky abstraction, which may trigger the broken window theory and impact other areas.

-Judicious governance and workflow improvements can mitigate issues before they appear, and adding careful code review to specific releases is a good starting place.
-Not all releases are created equal.
+Judicious governance and workflow improvements can mitigate some of these issues before they appear, and adding careful code review to specific releases is a good starting place.
+Clearly, not all releases are created equal.
 Releases that change code across boundaries or rework core business concepts must be vetted carefully to minimize technical debt.
 Releases that modify a single less-used class do not.
 These concerns should shift left in the workflow, meaning that engineers should discuss potential technical debt as early in the process as possible in order to mitigate problems later on.

 Global tech debt must be attended to when it inhibits the development of frequently modified code.
 If the solution is not immediately clear, then spike on a potential 80/20 solution and take action swiftly before the situation devolves into a systemic issue.
-Clean up will take time out from sprints, so plan accordingly.
+Clean-up will take time out from sprints, so make sure to plan accordingly.

 Systemic Tech Debt

 Systemic tech debt is the most dangerous form, manifesting itself throughout all SDLC phases.
 It can seriously slow down development, demotivate engineers, force a ground-up rewrite, or even kill the company.
 Systemic issues are this powerful because they capture problems at the architectural level.
-Issues that arise include using a NoSQL database where an RDBMS is the correct choice, creating tight coupling between independent services, communicating across bounded contexts via a shared database, splitting business concerns into too many microservices, and choosing the wrong deployment architecture.
+There are a range of issues that arise including:

 There’s no prescriptive solution to resolving systemic issues.
-Repaying this debt takes teams of engineers, careful planning and execution, and time—the scarcest resource.
+Addressing this technical debt takes teams of engineers, careful planning and execution, and time—the scarcest resource.
 It’s therefore in the organization’s best interest to combat these problems earlier rather than later.

 Now, at this point, it’s possible to prioritize and craft a strategy to mitigate your organization’s technical debt.

-Technical debt becomes a problem when it’s not attended to.
-Many organizations ignore the issue, hoping that the problem will resolve itself, or focus their efforts in the wrong direction.
-Teams also make a mistake in accounting for technical debt across multiple projects and the direct as well as indirect impacts it can have.
-For example, tech debt in dependent projects can inhibit delivery across other projects.
-Agile teams must understand each debt’s worth is a factor of its scope (local, global, systemic), impact on frequently modified code, and time required to fix it.
+Another common mistake teams make is in accounting for technical debt across multiple projects and the direct as well as indirect impact it can have.
+For example, technical debt in dependent projects can inhibit delivery across other projects.
+Agile software development teams must understand that each debt’s worth is a factor of its scope (local, global, systemic), impact on frequently modified code, and time required to fix it.
 Teams must prioritize fixes and coordinate releases across all project backlogs.

-Your tech debt strategy should be an 80/20 approach for improving development on the most frequently modified code paths.
-The goal isn’t to eliminate technical debt but to keep it easily manageable and incorporate it into your agile delivery.
-Also, if it’s not inhibiting common development activities, then let it be.
+Your strategy to address technical debt should be an 80/20 approach for improving development on the most frequently modified code paths.
+The goal isn’t to avoid technical debt but to keep it easily manageable and incorporate it into your agile delivery.
+Another point to keep in mind; if it’s not inhibiting common development activities, then let it be.
 This keeps the team working in the right direction.

 Prioritizing the Future via Technical Investment

 Technical investments in automated testing, static analysis, and fitness functions bake quality into the process.
-Over time, this moves tech debt out of individual backlog tickets and into the current culture.
-And this kind of agile culture change can mitigate problems to the point where systemic debt rarely appears.
+Over time, this moves technical debt out of individual backlog tickets and into the current culture.
+And this kind of agile culture change can mitigate problems to the point where systemic debt rarely appears and prevents speedy delivery.

 This future likely feels far away, so you’ll need to start with prioritizing the backlog by considering the different tech-debt categories and the affected code and business flows.
 You’ll also need to prioritize efforts across all projects since not all projects are created equally.
 Achieving visibility into all projects and releases with software such as Panaya is a key factor in deciding what to tackle.

 Eschew fixing local issues and prioritize integrating static code analysis into the existing test suite to mitigate the creation of more local technical debt.
 Next, prioritize spikes aimed at 80/20 solutions for the worst global tech-debt offenders.
 Don’t bite off more than you can chew in the beginning by tackling systemic debts.
-Craft a technical strategy for mitigating their impacts and focus on 80/20 spikes after addressing pressing pain points.
+Instead, craft a technical strategy for mitigating their impact and focus on 80/20 spikes after addressing pressing pain points.